relentlessfarms/koa-sasswagon/README.md

 # koa-sassy

 Modern Koa middleware for compiling SASS and caching cache.
-It comes with built-in [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) cache-control header support and a easy to use API.
+It comes with built-in [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) cache-control header support and an easy to use API.
+I no longer suggest using **koa-sassy**, it was originally built more as a learning aid for maintaining and publishing npm packages, however, the architecture itself is fundamentally floored.
+Compiling and caching SASS in middleware is highly inefficient and is much better handled by build tools.
+As software engineers, we should constantly be thinking about how we can improve the suitability of the systems we design and build.
+I'm taking one very small step in the name of the environment by archiving this unsustainable project.

 ## Install